Do Go On - 541 - The Freedom House Ambulance Service

 You know what I mean?

-The poor outcomes being the car needing methods?
+The poor outcomes being the car needing matters?

 Yeah, the lack of funding.